How to Improve Your PPC Results: 6 Super Effective Tips

 - Click “Save”

 Once you update your settings, select “Keywords” from the right-hand sidebar menu.
 Then, update your max bid for each keyword and save your changes.
-Make sure to set a reminder, too, to monitor your campaigns over the next few days.
+With this PPC best practice, you’ll want to make sure to set a reminder, too, to monitor your campaigns over the next few days.

 3. Create a dedicated landing page